 In Germany, psychology programs are much more competitive (to get accepted almost a grand point average of A is needed) than teacher education programs.
-It seems that grand point average is positively correlated with moral judgment competence.
+It seems that grand point average is positively correlated with moral competence.
 As a consequence, first year psychology students have a higher moral judgment competence than teacher students.
-Interestingly, psychology students also gain more from their study than do teacher students (Figure 9).
-Because the German psychology students in Schillinger's (2006, p.
-83) study, who attended a different university, do not show any increase of moral judgment competence, one can assume that the gain found in the students of our study is due to a more favorable learning environment rather than due their greater eagerness to learn.
+Interestingly, psychology students also gain more from their study than do teacher students.